direvus/direvus.github.io/_posts/2021-01-01-aprons-fitted.md

 longer thread the nut on.
 After some messing around trying to get this to work, I eventually decided to try filing down a taper on to the end of the bolt, which I figured would remove the disrupted thread section and allow the nut to bite on to the remaining "good" thread.
-This approach did work but I was kind of a pain in the butt.
+This approach did work but was kind of a pain in the butt.

 ## Lessons learned